An approach for computing families of multi-branch-point covers and applications for symplectic Galois groups: Main ideas

-Next, we use Newton's method to deform the cover $f$, moving the branch points in small steps in $\mathbb{P}^1$ and thus obtaining approximate equations for covers in our family with any desired branch point locus.
-It is vital for numerical stability of this method that the branch points should not be too close to each other; this makes the cyclic cover $g$ a good choice, since $f$ then has branch points $0$, $\infty$ and $(r-2)$-th roots of unity.
+Next, we input the approximation for $f$, and use Newton's method to deform the cover $f$ by moving the branch points in small steps in $\mathbb{P}^1$, thus obtaining approximate equations for covers in our family with any desired branch point locus.
+This has been done, e.g., in \cite{Koe}, with explicit Magma code available in Chapter 11.
+It is vital for numerical stability of this method that the branch points should not be too close to each other; this makes the cyclic cover $g$ above a good choice, since $f$ then has branch points $0$, $\infty$ and $(r-2)$-th roots of unity.
 Next, it is important to note that the coefficients of the equations thus obtained are specializations of certain algebraic functions, parameterized by an algebraic variety called the {\textit{Hurwitz space}} of our prescribed ramification type.\footnote{For this to be true, we implicitly assume the existence of a {\textit{universal family}}; e.g., the assumption $Z(G)=\{1\}$ is sufficient for this, cf.\ the following section.} This means that any sufficiently large number of these coefficients (viewed as functions) will satisfy an algebraic dependency.
-Finding these dependencies is possible e.g.\ via interpolation between sufficiently many different covers, and will eventually yield defining equations for the Hurwitz space itself.\\ After such dependencies are obtained (and, ideally, improved in order to get nice equations) for all occurring coefficients we may search for rational values, corresponding to rational points on the Hurwitz space, i.e. (via Theorem \ref{hurwitz_points}) to covers of the prescribed ramification type defined over the rationals.
-We explain the above steps in some more detail with a concrete example in Section \ref{sec:computation}.
-We also refer to \cite{Koe2017} for more on these and related techniques.
+Finding these dependencies is possible e.g.\ via interpolation between sufficiently many different covers, and will eventually yield defining equations for the Hurwitz space itself.